alexbirchler/AmazonBuyItem/README.md

 # Web Test Automation

-The code is made in Python, using chromeDriver in Pycharm.
+The code is made in Python, Selenium in Pycharm and run in Chrome

 ###Versions:
 Python3.9